You’ve written a nonfiction book. Now you need to find a publisher. But how do you approach that task?

 4. Author Bio

 This is where you sell yourself.
-In less than 250 words, you need to explain how you are qualified to write about this topic, give a bit of information about your platform and provide an impression of yourself to help the publisher decide if you’re going to be good to work with.
+In less than 250 words, you need to explain how you are qualified to write about this topic, give a bit of information about your platform and provide an impression of yourself.
+A strong author’s bio will help the publisher decide if you’re going to be good to work with.

 5. Sales plan

-Stick to the steps outlined above, and you’re in with a strong chance of success and could have that book deal secured sooner than you think!
+Stick to the steps outlined above, and you have a strong chance of success to secure that book deal sooner than you think!